 LOCOG Chair Seb Coe said: “Thank you to everyone who took the time to nominate someone in one of the three campaigns.

 “For the first time, we get to hear some of the inspirational stories of the teams and individuals that have been selected to carry the Paralympic flame… They have all demonstrated how they are living the Paralympic values of courage, determination, inspiration and equality.”

 Carriers of the torch include individuals and teams such as a group of people from Hackney who are being recognised for their work coaching local children with disabilities and a team of parents and children who are to represent the Stepping Stones Down Syndrome Support Group in Surrey.

 The Paralympic Games begin on August 29th and involve 20 different sports.
-The event is set to attract many people from around the country and the world and demand is set to rise for central London hotels as people soak up the Olympic atmosphere this summer.
+The event is set to attract many people from around the country and the world and demand is set to rise for The Montcalm London Marble Arch hotel as people soak up the Olympic atmosphere this summer.